 And, at the edge of the Rione Aia Piccola, you can look across at the sea of Rione Monti’s trulli as it rises up the hill and see the scale of trulli building that exploded in Alberobello during medieval times.

 The trulli roughly follow the same design: a dazzling whitewashed base topped with a cone of mortar-free stone tiles laid horizontally in ever-decreasing circles.
 Cooling in summer, and holding their heat in winter, the trulli are thick-walled with few windows.

 Some of the roofs bear a white painted symbol.
 They’re laced with meaning that can be rooted in Christian or pagan beliefs.
 You’ll see arrow-pierced hearts, the male and female symbols, and suns and moons.
 Some shops fashion the symbols into their crafts and will explain what they mean in exchange for you browsing their wares.

 The trulli attract visitors year-round, most especially in July and August, when the town can get very crowded, at least by Puglia standards.
 We suggest visiting between April and June or in September and October.

-Suggested Alberobello itinerary
+Suggested itinerary featuring Alberobello